Just released: How to raise venture capital in 2023

 Performing consumer services always opens your company up to liability for physical damage, including bodily injury and property damage.
 For example, what happens when one of your subcontractor/employee maids for your on-demand maid service damages a client’s home?
 How about when that same maid (rough day at work!) leaves a wet kitchen floor and your client breaks their leg when they slip and fall after work?
 Hint: you’re probably getting sued.

 Unfortunately, it’s impossible to monitor the activities of all of your employees at all times.
 You can (and should) put controls in place, such as employee handbooks and customer sign-off procedures, but accidents happen.
 Some things are just out of your control.
-A General Liability policy will cover any physical damages and fill the gaps where your even your best efforts can’t reach.
+A General Liability policy will cover any physical damages and fill the gaps where even your best efforts can’t reach.

 2. Service Failures